Auglaize County Sheriffs Office

 39,137 Non-Emergency Calls

 The Auglaize County Sheriff's Office operates with an Enhanced 911 System.
-This system automatically identifies the caller's telephone number and address (with the exception of some cellular 911 calls).
+This system automatically identifies the caller's telephone number and address.
 Every call received through this system is treated as a high-priority emergency involving the need for immediate assistance to protect life or property.

 When Calling 911